If you have questions that aren’t answered here, please contact us.

 On April 21, 2017, the NY Parole Board unanimously voted to deny Judy parole.
 Despite Judy’s exceptional record, expressions of remorse, disproportionately long sentence, low-risk assessment, and the support of thousands, the Parole Board argued that Judy’s release would not be “compatible with the welfare of society” because she is “still a symbol of violent terroristic crime.”

-Judy’s lawyer, Steve Zeidman (Director of the Criminal Defense Clinic at CUNY School of Law) is appealing this decision and Judy’s supporters are joining a larger movement to demand parole reform.
+Judy’s lawyer, Steve Zeidman (Director of the Criminal Defense Clinic at CUNY School of Law), and Judy’s supporters are also joining a larger movement to demand parole reform.
 A system that doesn’t recognize rehabilitation is a broken system, not just for Judy but for all those working to earn their freedom.
 Suzanne Ouellette, former Professor of Psychology at CUNY, writes:

 Judith Clark understands why being a person is better than being a symbol.
 A symbol is isolated, detached from the push and pull of everyday life; and absolute, complete in and of itself.
 A person, on the other hand, lives in connection with others, affects and is affected by them.
 In 1981, when she was 31 (she is now 67), Judith Clark thought a lot about symbols and defined herself as one; specifically, she thought herself a symbol of the Revolution.
 Reflecting on what happened in 1981, Judith Clark now says she tragically limited how she could think about both herself and other people.
 As she puts it, thinking about herself as symbol, she lost her humanity.
 She failed to think about the victims of the Brink’s robbery, their families, and her own family.
 Now, Judith Clark thinks about herself as a person, and she has recovered her humanity.
 Her thoughts about herself have moved from Judith Clark as symbol to Judith Clark as a distinctive individual living with and responsible to distinctive other individuals, in a distinctive place and time.
 Sadly, members of her parole board chose to regress, to bring us back to symbols and ignore the promise of persons.
 They ignore Judith Clark the person and all that she has become and done while in prison; and fail to imagine all that she might contribute to the wider society if released.
 They limit how Judith Clark can think about herself, they limit how they think about themselves, …and minimize the thinking the rest of us can do.